Apple Day 2013

 This year’s Apple Day will be held 11am – 4pm on Sat 12th October 2013 at Vestry House Museum Gardens.

 Apple Day in 2012 was held on Saturday 13th October at Vestry House Museum Gardens, Vestry Road, Walthamstow Village, London E17 9NH

 This celebration of everything “appley” drew over 1,200 visitors to the splendid gardens of the Vestry House Museum.
 Attractions included apple displays, tasting, pressing & bobbing, and candle rolling.
 For kids there was a special activity tent which will include making their own apple themed headdresses, and the ever popular facepainting.

-A selection of apple varieties plus locally produced honey, jam and chutneys as well as tea/coffee, juices and home-baked cakes and desserts will be available for sale.
-And. in addition to the usual range of refreshments, why not slake your thirst at our organic cider bar!
+A selection of apple varieties plus locally produced honey, jam and chutneys as well as tea/coffee, juices and home-baked cakes and desserts was available for sale.
+And. in addition to the usual range of refreshments, visitors could slake their thirst at the organic cider bar!